Immortalyzy/SoraTranslator/README.md

 - Node.js >= 20.0.0
 - A ChatGPT API key

+If you use the released version, the requirements may not be necessary.

 ##### Installation
 1. Clone the repository
+or
+1. Download the latest version from release.
+2, unzip.

 #### How to Use
 Simply install the required packages and run the program by running `run.bat`